 - Already participating in the state network project?
 Make a 2013 resolution to become more active!
 There is much to do and much to choose from - each state holds regular state network meetings (via webinar and teleconference) and is implementing action teams (smaller groups of interested partners each focusing on one of the following - leveraging federal funding, advancing Complete Streets, and advancing shared/joint use agreements).
 Visit the state websites and/or contact one of the state advocacy organizers (CA, FL, MS, NC, NJ, OH and TN) and learn more about what is happening and how you can get involved.

 - Interested in one of the other 43 states?
 While our state network project focuses on seven states, the state network project goals are to advance Safe Routes to School initiatives in all 50 states and Washington DC.
-Learn more about the resources and happenings in your state by visiting our National Partnership state network project site as well as our National Learning Network site.
+Learn more about the resources and happenings in your state by visiting our Safe Routes Partnership state network project site as well as our National Learning Network site.

 The key to success is collaboration – so please jump into 2013 and participate!
 Together, let’s make 2013 a banner year for advancing initiatives and policy change to improve the health and well-being of America’s children and to foster the creation of livable, sustainable communities.